godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

         my_dict["key"] = "value" # This will not call the setter.

-Only if you supplant the variable with another dictionary will the setter be called
+Only overwriting the variable will call the setter.

 ::